Life Guard Binder

 There are other vital documents to include in this binder.
 These documents include insurance policies, military service records, veterinary records (if you have pets) and much more.
 This article has a good list of documents.
 Remember to give a trusted someone information about this documents binder – just in case.

-Where to keep these vital documents:
+Where should you keep vital documents?

-I recommend keeping the originals in a lock box or safe deposit box and keeping copies in this binder.
+I recommend keeping the originals in a fire safe lock box or safe deposit box and keeping copies in this binder.
 (If you keep the originals in a safe deposit box be sure to list the name of the bank and the place to find the key in this binder!)
 Another good idea is to scan all these vital documents.
 Store this information in a secure 2 factor authentication process protected cloud service.
 Here’s some information about 2 factor authentication.

 Keep a copy on a thumb drive which you can attach to your key chain.
 Much like having a home inventory, having an inventory of your important and vital documents provides peace of mind should disaster ever strike.